Serving all of Canada. Book a consultation with us.

 Paralysis is the most feared result of spinal cord damage, but depending on severity, a victim can also suffer respiratory problems, infections, ulcers, loss of sensation, cardiovascular disease, or loss of bowel or bladder control.

-Medical Bills and Costs After Spinal Cord Injury
+Medical Bills And Costs After Spinal Cord Injury

 Because paralysis can be significant and life-altering, the medical bills and costs associated with paralysis can be extraordinarily high—sometimes into the millions.
 In fact, an expert may need to be employed by your spinal cord injury lawyer to provide an analysis of what the lifetime treatment costs maybe for people who are paralyzed.
 For example, the lifetime costs of home modifications, special education, treatment for secondary diseases, or in-home care can be accurately calculated by a life care plan expert.